Filter Options

 Which activities are available on a 3-day safari in Etosha?

 “The main activity when you’re on safari in Etosha is likely to be a game drive.
 If you’re on a group or private safari, that will mean going out to look for animals with a guide and a driver in a 4WD safari vehicle.
 These vehicles usually have open sides, a canvas roof and tiered seating.
 It’s a wonderful opportunity to see Etosha’s wildlife and learn about it from an expert guide.
-If, on the other hand, you’re on a self-drive safari, then you’ll be the guide and the driver.
+If you’re on a self-drive safari, then you’ll be the guide and the driver.
 It will be up to you to find the animals, but that’s not difficult in Etosha, and you’ll have the freedom to stay at each sighting for as long as you want.
-If you’re staying in one of the conservancies or private game reserves next to the national park but still a part of the same ecosystem, you might also be able to go on a walking safari or enjoy a cultural visit to a nearby town or community.”
+If you’re staying in one of the conservancies or private game reserves that are next to the national park but still a part of the same ecosystem, you might also be able to go on a walking safari or enjoy a cultural visit to a nearby town or community.”

 2